zzzprojects/Eval-SQL.NET/README.md

-##Evaluate code and expression using .NET in T-SQL stored procedure, function and trigger.##
+##Evaluate code and expression using .NET in T-SQL stored procedure, function and trigger##

 _Eval_
 ```sql